an independent enlightening Project for children about the life of marine mammals

 "Bad" water

-Dolphinarium water contains a great amount of harmful
+Dolphinarium water contains a great amount of harmful chemical substances.
+Dolphins'

-a dolphin can lose its sight and
+skin suffers and their vision deteriorates, up to the case that a dolphin can lose its sight and get blind.

 Improper nutrition

 In the open sea, dolphins catch live fish for food, and from that fish they get fresh water required for their life.
+In the dolphinarium, the animals' diet consists of dead fish, in which there is practically no water.
+And fresh clean water is given to them through a tube probe which is inserted into the animal’s esophagus.

 The life in captivity